StreetArtMap/street_art_backend/README.md

 Once this is all set up and you aren't getting any errors you can run our test suite.

 - `$ bundle exec rspec`

+*If there is a problem with the database and you need to scrap and start over:

+- `$ rake db:drop`

+Then run the three `db` commands above.

 ### Troubleshooting